hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/128__Anand_Hudli.md

 >> > api dRshyatvAdihetunA eva teShAM mithyAtvasiddheriti.
 >> >
 >>
->> >Anandji, ​Why can't dRshyatva as a hetu be within DSV here?​
+>> >Anandji, Why can't dRshyatva as a hetu be within DSV here?
 >>
 >> Perhaps my message was not clear, but I didn't mean to say dRshyatva
 >> cannot be used as a hetu within DSV.
 It is purely because the six entities